bboriss/MERN-BikeToursNewYork/README.md

 Before logging in, registration should be done through the service like POSTMAN, Talend API Tester or some other service that represents api.
 Authentication is done using JWT.

-Users can search tours by name or by key word.
-That requires index in the MongoDB since there are 10 000 tours in the database.
-Index is set on "start station name" field and should be like :
-{
-  "mappings": {
-    "dynamic": true,
-    "fields": {
-      "start station name": {
-        "type": "string"
-      }
-    }
-  }
-}

 ## Prerequisites
 * MongoBD